[Root] / Extensibility / Best Practices Guide

 }

-The focus of this example will be on how to declare the assertion classes to get the benefits of inheritance and maintain the correct object types.
+The focus of this example will be on how to define assertion classes to get the benefits of inheritance and polymorphism.

 What should be asserted

-As with the simple class example above, writing custom assertions for simple properties and method return values are not necessary.
+As with the simple class example above, writing custom assertions for simple properties and method return values is not necessary.
 Properties are handled automatically.
 Method return values are handled automatically.

-It is best to concentrate on writing custom assertions for concepts that are not explicitly part of the class public API.
+With class hierarchies, concentrating on custom assertions for concepts that are not explicitly part of the class public API is a good strategy just like simple classes.

 It is possible to write a single assertions class that holds all the assertion methods for the entire class hierarchy.
-Another approach, and the focus of this example, is to reproduce the class hierarchy as assertion classes.
+Another approach, and the focus of these examples, is to reproduce the class hierarchy as assertion classes.

 Generic assertions class